 Plumbing is an integral part of any house, but it’s not something constantly preoccupying your mind.
 It only comes to mind when a problem arises, be it an overflowing toilet or a sink pipe spurting water to the ceiling.
-Homeowners everywhere owe themselves a better understanding of their plumbing if not only to know the first step in dealing with an unexpected plumbing disaster.
+Homeowners everywhere owe themselves a better understanding of their plumbing not only to know the first step in dealing with an unexpected plumbing disaster.
+Don’t fall victim to these plumbing myths.

 By learning more about plumbing, you are likely to see through common misconceptions about this most critical household utility.
-If you keep on believing the myths, your actions just might create a problem that ends up very costly and very debilitating.
-It’s therefore important to know the truth behind these myths.
+If you keep on believing the plumbing myths, your actions just might create a problem that ends up very costly and very debilitating.
+It’s therefore important to be uncovering the truth behind these myths.

 Myth 1: Water Heaters Explode